jzzheng22/hlp21-project-group-3/SH_aamanrebello/README-apr1718.md

 6. *Deleting* wires and symbols which automatically delete connected wires.

-7. *Adding symbols* - illustrate algorithm to initialise positions.
+7. *Adding symbols* - illustrate algorithm to initialise positions of added components.

-7. *Zooming behaviour*: Points 1-7 (may not cover all) briefly demonstrated to work when zooming in/out on canvas.
+7. *Zooming behaviour*: Points 1-7 (may not cover all) briefly demonstrated in presence of zooming in/out on the canvas.

-Target time: 300s.
+Target time for demo: 300s.